Take the quiz

 Unsupervised teeth straightening at home

-• Online “orthodontic” devices without any prior diagnosis or medical follow-up.
 This option is just as dangerous as the previous one, since the aligners aren’t custom they can irritate your mouth and create new dental problems.

-• Brands that offer DIY home teeth straightening kits.
-These companies ask you to make a mold of your mouth yourself and, based on that impression, they send you “custom” clear teeth aligners for you to use without professional supervision.
-With this model, the risk is that patients never receive a professional diagnonis and that the treatment is not supervised by an orthodontist.
-It’s likely that they address problems based on the impression with DIY dental aligners’ kits, and do so incorrectly.
+With this model, the risk is that patients never receive a professional diagnosis and that the treatment is not supervised by an orthodontist.
+They likely address problems based on the impression of DIY dental aligner kits, and do so incorrectly.

 All of the above begs the question: does any type of at-home aligner work?
 The answer is simple: no. Any of these four options can put not only your oral health, but also your general health at risk.
-Furthermore, all of them are strongly discouraged by professional orthodontists.

 Professionally supervised invisible aligners at home

-In this case, the professionals diagnose the patient in-person by performing all the appropriate tests.
-They then supervise the treatment digitally, checking that everything goes according to plan.
-For example, with Impress, you don’t need to visit the clinic every time you have to change your invisible aligners, you can do it at home since our team of professionals can assess the evolution of your treatment via our app.
+For example, with Impress, you don’t need to visit the clinic every time you have to change your invisible aligners; you can do it at home since our team of professionals can assess the evolution of your treatment via our app.

 Impress patient learning about ditigal follow-ups